osuAkatsuki/Aika/README.md

 Things that are already bothering me
 ------------------------------------
 1. Some spots in the code are quite poorly written and make the codebase rather unreadable - going to have to do some refactoring.
-2. Not really bothering me but the leveling system is very obviously garbage and non-permanent; needs to be fixed soon.